hoogeveen/resume-generator/readme.md

 - You can import other google fonts by specifying it in the `links` array in the `data/info.yaml` file
 - You can create a folder called `assets`, all its contents will be copied to the 'export' folder.

-The design of this CV template was made by [Franklin Schamhart](https://dribbble.com/shots/1887983-Resume)
+The design of this resume template was made by [Franklin Schamhart](https://dribbble.com/shots/1887983-Resume)

 ##Copyright